kabacsmate/FRT_dummy/doc/README_dummy_mate.md

 roslaunch dummy-mate dummy_mate.launch

-It contains the single_lap.bag file, you may need to modify its path!
+It requires the single_lap.bag file, you may need to modify its path!

 ## Configuration